 The cost of Stamp Duty Land Tax of a commercial building is far less than that of residential property.
-If you purchased a commercial building, which you intend to convert into residential at a cost of £400,00o the SDLT would be £9,500.
+If you purchased a commercial building, which you intend to convert into residential at the cost of £400,00o the SDLT would be £9,500.
 If you purchased a residential property for £400,000 the SDLT would be £22,000.
 This is a tidy saving of £12,500.

 Value Added Tax (VAT) saving when converting commercial buildings into residential.

-Any professional fees such as planning, architecture, project management etc will remain at the standard rate of VAT being 20%.
+Any professional fees such as planning, architecture, project management will remain at the standard rate of VAT being 20%.
 There is no need for the property investor/landlord to be VAT registered as it is a simple reduction on the supplier’s invoice.
 As we outlined in our previous article that the tradesperson has to buy and fit the materials.
-You as the property owner may not buy the materials and claim back the 15% overspend on VAT.
+You, as the property owner may not buy the materials and claim back the 15% overspend on VAT.

-Normally, you would have a VAT cost of £20,000 if the direct labour/materials cost of the refurbishment is £100,000 excluding VAT.
-If you take heed of this article the VAT would be reduced to £5,000.
+Normally, you would have a VAT cost of £20,000 if the direct labour/materials cost of the refurbishment is £100,000, excluding VAT.
+If you take heed of this article, the VAT would be reduced to £5,000.
 This is another tidy tax saving of £15,000.

 The above SDLT saving of £12,500 may now be added to the VAT tax saving of £15,000.
 The total tax saving of converting a commercial building into residential is now £27,500.